• Skip to primary navigation

 The main difference between shrimp creole and shrimp étouffée is that shrimp étouffée, has a reddish-brown thick sauce or gravy, whereas the sauce for shrimp creole is thinner and lighter.

-Etouffee, means “smothered” in French, is a stew or gravy that’s prepared as a roux, and of course include the Holy Trinity (onion, celery, and bell pepper).
+Etouffee, which means “smothered” in French, is a stew or gravy that’s prepared as a roux, and of course includes the Holy Trinity (onion, celery, and bell pepper).
 It is prepared with either shrimp or crawfish.

-No. Etouffee do not include tomatoes.
-However, some recipes, like in this recipe, tomatoes are added to further enhance the flavor of the dish.
+No. Etouffee does not include tomatoes.
+However, in some recipes, like in this recipe, tomatoes are added to further enhance the flavor of the dish.
 But tomatoes can be left out.

 No, okra is not an ingredient that’s added to etouffee.
 However, depending on the cook’s preference okra may be added, by doing so, your dish will take the form of Gumbo instead of étouffée.